REDOANUZZAMAN/sudoshield-web-os/README.md

 - Modern web browser (Chrome, Firefox, Safari, Edge)
 - Static HTTP server (recommended, but not required)
 - No build tools or external dependencies needed
+### The default login credentials for SudoShield OS are: Username – sudoshield, Password – Sudoos12
 ### Installation

 ```bash